 The village also hosts various special events, programs, educational workshops, seminars and lectures throughout the year.

-The place provides an immersive experience to visitors in a charming setting and is an interesting place to visit for those who love to explore and know about life and times of 18th and 19th century New Jersey.
+The place provides an immersive experience to visitors in a charming setting and is an interesting place to visit for those who love to explore and know about the life and times of 18th and 19th century New Jersey.

 Here are a few pictures of the Old Town Village:-